jackrusher/dotemacs/README.md

 ```bash
 $ brew install ag
 ```

+My favorite free coding font is [JetBrains Mono](https://www.jetbrains.com/lp/mono/), which will be used if it is installed.
+Otherwise, emacs will try to load [Fira Code](https://github.com/tonsky/FiraCode), after which it will fall back to Apple's `Menlo`.

 This configuration uses the `doom-modeline` package to provide an aesthetically and functionally enhanced modeline.
 In order for it to